maxdesalle/website/content/posts/understanding-many-worlds.md

 physicist who proposed it in 1957.
 In mainstream media it's often called the _Multiverse_.
 Henceforth, we will refer to it as Many-Worlds.

+{{< info >}}
-> I have a grudge with the term _Everettian quantum mechanics_,
-> because Everettian quantum mechanics is simply quantum mechanics, as
-> we will see later on in this article.
-Adding the '_Everettian_' prefix
-> may convey the misconception that they are different.
+I have a grudge with the term _Everettian quantum mechanics_, because Everettian quantum mechanics is simply quantum mechanics, as we will see later on in this article.
+Adding the '_Everettian_' prefix may convey the misconception that they are different.

->
-> _Many-Worlds_ is preferred over _Multiverse_, as this latter term has
-> been used in many different ways, including cosmological theories,
-> plots for Hollywood movies, etc., which may lead to confusion.
+*Many-Worlds* is preferred over _Multiverse_, as this latter term has been used in many different ways, including cosmological theories, plots for Hollywood movies, etc., which may lead to confusion.
+{{< /info >}}

 Many-Worlds is often grouped with other "interpretations" of quantum mechanics.
 But unlike collapse-based views, it doesn't add extra